OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/new-octopustarget.md

 :::warning
 **Deprecated**

-Creating deployment targets using the `New-OctopusTarget` function has been deprecated in favour of using [Cloud Target Discovery](/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md).
+Creating deployment targets using the `New-OctopusTarget` function has been deprecated in favor of using [Cloud Target Discovery](/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md).
 :::

 :::hint